sagemath/sagewiki_to_gh-2022-10-10/graph.md

 == Talks ==
  * On Oct.
 20, 2006, Robert gave a [http://sage.math.washington.edu/home/rlmill/talk_2001-10-20/2006-10-20SAGE.pdf talk] about the state of affairs for existing software which shared a few benchmarks and discussed some implementation ideas.
  * On Feb.
 15, 2007, Robert and Emily gave an Informal Introduction to the Graph Theory Package.
 This talk was essentially a review of newly available features.
  * On Mar.
-2, 2007, in B027 at 10:30 a.m., Robert Miller will give a talk about Brendan !McKay's graph automorphism testing software, nauty.
+2, 2007, in B027 at 10:30 a.m., Robert Miller will give entitled "Opening Graph Automorphisms".
 The abstract is located [http://sage.math.washington.edu:9001/sage-uw here].

 == Other wiki pages ==
  * Surveys